 The SENDCo will contact all primary schools in Year 6 and will gather information on all students on the SEND register who will be attending Archbishop Holgate’s School.
 If your child has a Statement or EHCP and has named Archbishop Holgate’s as their school of choice the SENDCo will attend the Year 6 review(s).

-The SENDCo will also be available on Year 6 New Parents Evening to answer any questions you may have.
-In addition she is available to meet with parents at a mutually convenient time to discuss individual students and discuss provision.
+Our SENDCo is available to meet with parents at a mutually convenient time to discuss individual students and discuss provision.

 How will information about my child be shared with staff in school?

 A register is compiled of all those pupils who have SEND and distributed to all staff at the start of the academic year.
 This is updated regularly and all staff notified electronically of any changes.
 The SEND register also links to strategies to help a student and any ‘My Support Plans’ or EHCP/Statements.
 All markbooks include SEND information so that teaching staff are fully aware that a student has some additional needs or a disability.

 In addition, some students have an individual pen portrait which is distributed to staff.
 This is devised in consultation with specialist teachers or health care professionals and parents/carers and approved prior to being shared with staff.

 How do you monitor my child’s needs and progress in school?

 Whole school markbook tracking shows a clear picture of student’s progress towards a given target.
 Class teachers have overall responsibility for the progress of a student within their class.
 Any student not making appropriate progress will be identified and targeted for intervention by the teacher and if necessary input by the Learning Support Department.
 The SENDCo also monitors SEND students interim and full report data throughout the academic year.

 We are experienced in providing support for students with SEND and will use our best endeavours to ensure we meet the needs of all the students attending Archbishop Holgate’s School.